 The question to ask is as follows.
-‘How does in working to meet your need, create your success, which will help in turn to satisfy my need and progress.
-Moreover, these, in turn, leads to your success, and so we generate achievement and growth of goals as a system?
+‘How does working to meet your need, create your success, which will help in turn to satisfy my need and progress.
+Moreover, these, in turn, lead to your success, and so we generate achievement and growth of goals as a system?

 So let’s go back.
-What were the needs of the two organisations?
+What were the needs of the two organizations?

 In the case of LTA, their attention is on speed.
 However, its need is efficiency on the roads.

-In the case of Road Safety, their attention to slow down.
+In the case of Road Safety, their attention slowed down.
 Yes.
 But, what they do not want is death.
 What do they want?
 Safety on the roads.

 That is good.

 Now we have identified what both parties want.
 Now begin to look at the order in which causality happens.
 Which one comes first.
 Safety or Efficiency?

 Question for reflection: Which one, if it was growing, would naturally cause the other to grow as well?
 What would the order look like now?

 Compromise is not going to make a thriving experience for either person or anyone involved.
 It does not feel empowering at all.
 Stop trying to compromise.
 There is another way.